 The Regents Scholarship is a merit-based award—scholars are selected based on their academic achievements and personal accomplishments rather than financial need.

-To qualify for consideration, freshman applicants are considered solely on the basis of information contained in the UC application; transfer applicants must have a GPA of 3.80 or higher and must submit an online letter of recommendation to the Undergraduate Scholarship Office between October 1, 2015–January 6, 2016.
-Entering students who have been selected to receive the Regents Scholarship will be notified when they receive their offer of admission.
+To qualify for consideration, all UC Davis applicants are considered solely on the basis of information contained in the UC application.
+Applicants will be contacted should additional information be required.
+Admitted students who have been selected to receive the Regents Scholarship will be notified when they receive their offer of admission.

 New Regents Scholars receive an honorarium award of $7,500, disbursed over three quarters.